tonyngmk/stoicserver/README.md

 Recommended structure: https://jsonapi.org/

-There's no need the structure, but it's helpful to know that the first key layer is a "web-page".
+There's rly no mandatory need for the structure, but it's helpful to know that the first key layer is a "web-page".

 ## 2. Heroku Required files